Do you struggle to make time to read?

 6. Cemetery Boys by Aiden Thomas

-Cemetery Boys is a great pick if you're looking for an urban fantasy or a book with fall vibes.
-It features a cute romance and a transgender main character.
+Cemetery Boys is an urban fantasy with spooky, fall vibes.
+It features a compelling mystery and magic offset with a cute romance.
+It also has an incredible transgender main character.

 Cemetery Boys follows Yadriel whose traditional Latine family has problems accepting his true gender.